Piotr1215/upbound-docs/content/providers/gcp/_index.md

 `up controlplane kubeconfig get --token <token> <control plane ID>`

-Verify that a new context is available in `kubectl` and is set as the `CURRENT` context.
+Verify that a new context is available in `kubectl` and is the `CURRENT` context.

 ```shell
 $ kubectl config get-contexts